 - difficulty falling or staying asleep (insomnia) or excessive sleepiness

-- difficulty concentrating, remembering and paying attention
+- difficulty remembering things

 - problems with balance and coordination